 Improve INDEL discovery by integrating across platforms (Pacbio, Illumina, ONT and 10X) (MG, KY)

 The second generation sequencing technology like Illumina and 10X data have distinct error profile than the third generation PacBio and ONT.
 While Short-insert Illumina and haplotype-partitioned 10x reads provide reliable information for calculating short insertion and deletion, PacBio data have abundant sequence errors in homopolymer and micro-satellite regions.
 Thus the second generation sequence data will be combined for short indels and long single molecule third generation data will be used for detecting larger and complex indels.
+Nonetheless, error profiles of second and third generations reads are well described and could be simulated in silico.
+We have previous experience in parameterizing indel and complex SV detection (PMID: 21787423).
+Therefore, we will simulate reads from these sequencing platforms in other to maximize indel detection precision and sensitivity.
 A hybrid caller combining both generations of sequence data will enable us to investigate indels of full size spectrum, all forms and in diverse regions of the genome with different sequence content.

 Improving methods for lightweight genotyping using short-read data (TR, JK, MG)